temporalio/edu-interacting-with-workflows-python-code/exercises/async-activity-completion/README.md

 ## Part A: Retrieving the Task Token

-1. `workflow.go` is the only file in this Exercise — it contains a Worker, a Workflow, an Activity with two methods, and a Starter, all in one.
+1. `workflow.py` is the only file in this Exercise — it contains a Worker, a Workflow, an Activity with two methods, and a Starter, all in one.
 This is intended to showcase how you can consolidate your Temporal logic using the Python SDK.
-Edit `workflow.go`.
+Edit `workflow.py`.
 2. Everything in this file is already complete outside of the Activity definition, which contains two different methods, `compose_greeting()` and `complete_greeting()`.
 Your Workflow calls `compose_greeting()`, which can then call `complete_greeting()` as a subtask.
 To do that, use `asyncio.create_task()`.
 3. `complete_greeting()` requires a Task Token as an argument, so make sure to obtain it as `activity.info().task_token`.
 4. Save the file.

 ## Part B: Set Your Activity to Return `ErrResultPending`

-1. Continue editing the same Activity definition in the `workflow.go` file.
+1. Continue editing the same Activity definition in the `workflow.py` file.
 2. To indicate that it will be completing asynchronously, instead of returning, `compose_greeting()` should call `activity.raise_complete_async()`.
 3. Save the file.